 The Directors Stock Plan provides for the granting of stock options and/or stock grants to non-employee directors.
+If proposal 1 is approved the Company will have 16 non-employee directors.
 The maximum number of shares of Sallie Mae common stock that can be issued under the Directors Stock Plan is currently 3,000,000.
-Any shares subject to a stock option or stock grant which for any reason are not issued or are reacquired under the stock option or stock grant are not counted against the number of shares that can be issued under the Directors Stock Plan.
+Any shares subject to a stock option or stock grant which for any reason are not issued or are reacquired under the stock option or stock grant are not counted against the number of share that can be issued under the Directors Stock Plan.
 The Directors Stock Plan is administered by the Compensation and Personnel Committee of the Board.
 This committee has authority to determine the form, timing, amount and terms of the awards.
 The exercise price for each stock option will be determined by the Board of Directors, but cannot be less than the fair market value of the Company's Common Stock on the day the option is granted.
 The Directors Stock Plan specifically prohibits repricing of outstanding options.